department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/conversation-guide.md

   - What are your initial impressions of this page?
   - *(Note especially any sentiments/feelings they express re safety, comfort, trust, confidentiality)*
   - *(Pause to allow as much time as the participant wants to read/process the page)*
-  - What do you think you or your friend would do next if they wanted to report the harassment I described earlier--a person said something rude and made a sexual gesture that made you or your friend feel uncomfortable?
+  - What do you think you or your friend would do next if they wanted to report the interaction I described earlier--a person said something rude and made a sexual gesture that made you or your friend feel uncomfortable?
     - *(call 911 / call VA police / call phone # below blue box / in person / call at a VA health facility / Vet Center / regional office / national cemetery / ____________)*

   - What do you think will happen next?